July 9, 2025, 10:48 am | Read time: 4 minutes

 Like his bandmate, LP co-founder Mike Shinoda also relies on cardio, albeit reluctantly, as he revealed in the interview.
 “I don’t exactly love cardio because I grew up with asthma and had many bad experiences with it,” explained the rapper and producer.
 But for the fitness required on tours, there was apparently no way around endurance training.
 “I had to incorporate cardio as a non-negotiable element in my plan and find ways to enjoy it.”

-He seems to have succeeded, at least to some extent.
+He seems to have succeeded at least in part.
 How?
-By switching between different cardio workouts, giving monotony no chance in his training.
+By switching between different cardio workouts, giving monotony in training no chance.
 On some days, Shinoda does low-impact endurance training, occasionally goes for a walk, or runs a lap.
 At home, he prefers sessions on an indoor bike.
 And you might even find the 49-year-old in a circuit training class at the gym, even though, as he says, “they’re full of young people who are much fitter than I am.”

 In terms of nutrition, Mike Shinoda seems to be less structured than Emily Armstrong.
 On concert days, he eats as healthily and lightly as possible.
 On the days in between, he is less strict.
 “Before a performance, I don’t eat a big meal,” he revealed.
 “On off days, I enjoy the local food in the great cities we get to visit.”